bcgov/gdx-agreements-tracker/backend/README.md

 ## Description

-### This is the Application Programmer Interface for the entire GDX Agreements Tracker application.
+### The Application Programmer Interface for the entire GDX Agreements Tracker application is a RESTful API that:

 - handles all CRUD operations for the application
 - handles all authentication and authorization for the application